-Roasted Garlic Mushrooms with Soy Sauce.
+Roasted Mushrooms with Garlic and soy sauce.
 These button mushrooms are so easy to make and are the perfect holiday side dish or a simple lunch recipe.

 Are you in love with button mushrooms as much as I am?